Mobinshahidi/ssh-daemon/readme.md

 export $SSHSERVER='s1.example.com'
 ```

-2. edit `main.sh` and put your ssh User ans server address there.
+2. edit `main.sh` and put your ssh User and server address there.

 3. run the `init.sh` script.